 Standard mounting options

-- Bottom mount : the tweeters are mounted usually under an existing grille so you won’t need to make new holes.
+The tweeters are usually mounted under an existing grille, so you won’t need to make new holes.

 Common Tweeter placement